Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 - Creighton prevails in the rebound battle by an average of 3.7 boards.
 It pulls down 34.7 rebounds per game (40th in college basketball) compared to its opponents' 31.

-- Creighton connects on 8.7 three-pointers per game (51st in college basketball) while shooting 35.5% from beyond the arc (101st in college basketball).
-It is making 2.4 more threes than its opponents, who drain 6.3 per game at 33.9%.
+- Creighton connects on 2.4 more threes per game than the opposition, 8.7 (51st in college basketball) compared to its opponents' 6.3.

-- Creighton has lost the turnover battle by 1.5 per game, committing 10.9 (83rd in college basketball) while forcing 9.4 (353rd in college basketball).
+- Creighton has committed 1.5 more turnovers than its opponents, averaging 10.9 (83rd in college basketball) while forcing 9.4 (353rd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.